NDIS Certification & Verification

 HDAA is approved by the NDIS Quality and Safeguards Commission as an Approved Quality Auditor to assess disability service providers to the NDIS Practice Standards.

 We can provide both Verification and Certification assessments to the NDIS Practice Standards.
 Our approval by the Commission is on the basis of our existing JAS-ANZ accreditation and our long experience of providing quality assessments for disability services throughout Australia to other disability and human services standards and frameworks (State-based and Commonwealth programs).
 Our experience means we bring a wealth of knowledge, insight and competence to your NDIS assessment.

-The NDIS Rules and Practice Standards now apply in all states and territories except Western Australia, which will transition to the standards in December 2020.
+The NDIS Rules and Practice Standards now apply in all states and territories.

 Information regarding the NDIS Practice Standards and accompanying NDIS Rules (Summary) is now available.
 The NDIS Commission has also developed a useful Provider Information Pack for organisations wishing to become registered providers.

 The NDIS Rules and Guidelines can be used to start understanding the Standards, the assessment process and other requirements for registration.
 Different services will take different pathways through assessment (Verification and Certification) which is an essential component of your registration as a NDIS provider.

 Get a free proposal for your NDIS assessment from our expert team.
 We'll also send you our step-by-step NDIS assessment guide.